birkbeck-machile-learning/collaboration/README.md

-# collaboration
+# Collaboration

-General announcements, sharing ideas, forming groups
+This repo is for sharing ideas, finding other members to form groups for competitions etc.